The 7 Silent Sounds Your Garage Door Makes Right Before It Fails

 Noise Type Most Likely Mechanical Predictor

-Squeaks on lift Roller, alignment, or lubrication issues
+Squeaks on lift Roller wear, alignment, or lubrication issues

-Loud single click Hinge or panel flex fatigue
+Loud single click Hinge stress or panel flex fatigue

 Rattles Loose hardware or rail vibration